Twitch streamer Kai Cenat won’t be prosecuted for NYC park giveaway chaos

 - Oops!Something went wrong.Please try again later.

-A popular Twitch streamer and YouTube personality who was charged with inciting a riot last year after a New York City giveaway turned into chaos will not be prosecuted, the prosecutor’s office said.
+A popular Twitch streamer and YouTube personality who was charged with inciting a riot last year after a New York City giveaway turned into chaos with thrown rocks, bottles and fireworks will not be prosecuted, the prosecutor’s office said.

 Kai Cenat and two others have already paid more than $57,000 and Cenat publicly apologized after the event in Union Square Park went disastrously wrong on Aug.
 4, a spokesperson for the Manhattan District Attorney’s Office said Tuesday.